Analyzing your prompt, please hold on...

 }

-Aspose.Cells APIs have enhanced the Protection class by introducing the verifyPassword method which allows to specify a password as an instance of String and verifies if same password has been used to protect the Worksheet.
-The Protection.verifyPassword method returns true if the specified password matches with the password used to protect the given worksheet, and false if specified password does not match.
-Following piece of code uses the Protection.verifyPassword method in conjunction with Protection.isProtectedWithPassword field to detect the password protection, and verifies the password.
+Aspose.Cells APIs have enhanced the Protection class by introducing the verifyPassword method, which allows specifying a password as a String and verifies whether the same password has been used to protect the worksheet.
+The Protection.verifyPassword method returns true if the specified password matches the password used to protect the given worksheet, and false if the specified password does not match.
+The following piece of code uses the Protection.verifyPassword method in conjunction with the Protection.isProtectedWithPassword field to detect password protection and verify the password.

 Following is the simple usage scenario.